GhettoGirl/MusicConsole.js/README.md

 ## Basics

 **NOTICE!** The documentation is work-in-progress.
 I want to create something nice and special and easy to read and understand, without any clutter.
-The old documentation was a catastrophe and I want to avoid to create another one.
+The old documentation was a catastrophe and I want to avoid it to create another one.
+Some neat features are still undocumented.
+You always can read the old documentation.

 #### First Start